Danelectro U2: Reissues

 The U1, U2 and U3 were first reissued between 1998 and 2001, with the U3 including new features such as a six-position switch which would allow the player to select bridge, middle, neck, bridge and neck, bridge and middle, middle and neck, or with the "blow" switch, all three pickups at once.

 In 2005 the 56 Pro was released as a limited edition re-issue of the U2.
 Although a re-issue, the Danelectro 56 Pro had many distinctive changes from the original models, these changes include: master tone & volume, rather than the Danelectro trademark concentric "Stacked" pots, an upgraded bridge with adjustments for intonation, higher output lipstick pickups than the originals and the first reissues, metal strap buttons to replace the plastic ones of previous models, reshaped pickguard, a different headstock shape and a black headstock rather than the matched-to-body colour of the originals and first reissues.
 It has a slight cut out on the 56 Pro, no vinyl which bound the sides of the guitar on the originals.
 Also it lacks the silk-screened outline and 'D' logo.

 Vintage Guitar Magazine reviewed the 56 Pro in their June 2005 issue, saying "In all, the 56 Pro is a very cool retro axe with a quality fit and finish, easy playability and that unmistakable Danelectro tone and vibe."

-The 2010 reissue cames in four versions: two lipstick pickups with an either a bottle-shaped, bell-shaped, or dolphin-shaped headstock, and a three lipstick pickup version with two of the pickups side by side to create a humbucker, paired with a dolphin-shaped headstock.
+The 2010 reissue came in four versions: two lipstick pickups with an either a bottle-shaped, bell-shaped, or dolphin-shaped headstock, and a three lipstick pickup version with two of the pickups side by side to create a humbucker, paired with a dolphin-shaped headstock.
 It is also available as a bass with the dolphin headstock.